 A typical travel insurance policy usually provides cover for the loss of baggage, tickets and – up to a certain limit – cash or cheques, as well as cancellation or curtailment of your journey.
 Most of them exclude so-called “dangerous” activities unless an extra premium is paid: in Cambodia this can mean scuba diving, riding a motorbike and trekking.

-You can get laundry done practically everywhere, at both hotels and guesthouses or at private laundries in all towns – look for the signs in English.
-Prices are pretty uniform, at 500–1000 riel per item or $2 per kilogram.
-In Phnom Penh and Siem Reap there are a number of places with driers, giving a speedy turn-around (3hr) even in the wet season.
+You can get laundry done practically everywhere, at hotels and guesthouses or at private laundries in all towns – look for the signs in English.
+Prices are pretty uniform, at 500–1000 riel per item or $1–2 per kilogram.
+In Phnom Penh and Siem Reap there are a number of places with driers, giving a speedy turnaround (3hr).

-Parcels posted in Phnom Penh cost a whopping $17 for a one-kilogram package going abroad, so it’s worth deferring the task if you’re heading to Thailand, where postage is cheaper.
+Airmail parcels to Europe and North America cost more than $20 per kilo, so if you’re heading to Thailand it’s worth waiting until you get there, where postage is cheaper.
 You’ll be charged 3000 riel for the obligatory customs form, detailing the contents and their value, but it isn’t necessary to leave the package open for checking.
-Post offices sell mailing boxes if you need them.
+Post offices also sell cardboard boxes for mailing items.

-Poste restante mail can be received at the main post offices in Phnom Penh, Sihanoukville and Siem Reap, at a cost of 500 riel per item.
+Poste restante mail can be received at the main post offices in Phnom Penh, Sihanoukville and Siem Reap, for 500 riel per item.
 When collecting mail, bring your passport as proof of identity and ask them to check under both your first name and your family name.

 Opening hours and public holidays